Mohammad Mohibul Haque

-Mohammad Mohib-Al-Haque (born March 3, 1971), also known as Muhibul Haque, is an Indian Sunni scholar and professor of International Politics, Indian Polity, Minority Rights, and Human Rights in the Department of Political Science at Aligarh Muslim University.
+Mohammad Mohib-Al-Haque (born 3 March, 1971), also known as Muhibul Haque, is an Indian scholar and professor.
+He is a scholar of Sunni Islam and currently teaches international relations, Indian politics, minority rights, and human rights at Aligarh Muslim University.

-Professional life and Political views
+Professional life and political views

-He received the Dr. Shankar Dayal Sharma Gold Medal for academic excellence during his postgraduate studies at Aligarh Muslim University.
+During his postgraduate studies at Aligarh Muslim University, Haque completed his PhD, earning the Dr. Shankar Dayal Sharma Gold Medal for academic excellence.

-He has received a PhD from Aligarh Muslim University.

-Indo-Palestinian relations
+Indo–Palestinian relations

-Haque supports India's position on Palestine, stating in an interview, "India has opposed the creation of Israel right from the days of its freedom struggle.
-India’s interest will be best served by supporting Palestine's legitimate aspirations."
+Haque has made claims about India's position on Palestine, believing that India should pursue relations with Palestine, instead of Israel.

 Terrorism

-Haque has defined terrorism as an act against humanity, stating that "an act of terror which involves the killing of innocent people is contrary to the spirit of Quran and Islam because the holy book itself declares that to kill one human life is to kill entire humanity and to save one human life is to save entire humanity.
+Haque has defined terrorism as an act against humanity, stating that:"An act of terror which involves the killing of innocent people is contrary to the spirit of the Quran and Islam because the holy book itself declares that to kill one human life is to kill all humanity and to save one human life is to save entire humanity.
 (Quran, 5:32).
 Islamic militancy is a misnomer in another sense as well.
 The so-called Islamic militancy has killed more Muslims than any other community, and the Muslims are the worst affected victims of terrorism."

-Nuclear weapons

-Haque has stated that the presence of a large number of nuclear weapons in a turbulent world poses a serious threat to the very existence of life on our planet.